equinix/metal-cli/docs/metal_interconnections_create.md

 ### Options

 ```
   -h, --help                        help for create
-  -m, --metro string            metro in the interconnection
+  -m, --metro string                Metro Id or Metro Code from where the interconnection will be originated.
-  -n, --name string             Name of the interconnection
+  -n, --name string                 Name of the interconnection.
-  -O, --organizationID string   Org ID
-  -p, --projectID string        project ID
+      --organization-id string      The Organization's UUID to be used for creating org level interconnection request.
+Either one of this flag or --project-id is required.
+  -p, --project-id string           The project's UUID.
+Either one of this flag or --organization-id is required.
-  -r, --redundancy string       Website URL of the organization.
+  -r, --redundancy string           Types of redundancy for the interconnection.
+Either 'primary' or 'redundant'.
+  -T, --service-token-type string   Type of service token for shared connection.
+Enum: 'a_side', 'z_side'.
+  -s, --speed int32                 The maximum speed of the interconnections. (default 1000000000)
-  -t, --type string             type of of interconnection.
+  -t, --type string                 Type of of interconnection.
+Either 'dedicated' or 'shared' when requesting for a Fabric VC.
-  -v, --vrfs strings            Return only the specified vrfs.
+      --vlan int32Slice             A list of VLANs to attach to the Interconnection.
+Ex: --vlans 1000, 1001 . (default [])
+      --vrf strings                 A list of VRFs to attach to the Interconnection.
+Ex: --vrfs uuid1, uuid2 .
 ```

 ### Options inherited from parent commands